SpaceVim/SpaceVim/README.md

 For more information please check our [development guidelines](https://spacevim.org/development/).

-If you want to show your support financially you can buy a drink for the maintainer by clicking following icon.
+If you use SpaceVim in your daily work and feel that it has made your life easier, please consider buying me a coffee once in a while!

 <a href='https://ko-fi.com/spacevim' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi4.png?v=f' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>